Sagar Patil

 At preset points in the countdown, the launch operators will need to issue a Go/No Go to the current poll.
 If the poll either times out or a "No Go" is issued, the countdown is placed on hold until manual intervention.

-The countdown also automatically goes on hold if there's an off-nominal situation, whatever that may be.
+The countdown also automatically goes on hold if there's an off-nominal situation.
+Any OS faults, off-nominal readings, etc., can place the countdown on hold.

 The autosequence phase contains the ignition sequence.
 A manual abort can be issued during the autosequence, which would place the vehicle in a safe state.